ALASdoo/wedoqa_com/content/home/people.md

                "Developers"]
 +++

-We are a team of people rich in knowledge, expertise, and dedication.
-We work together to achieve unmatched quality that makes WeDoQA exemplary in excellence and not just mindless success.
-WeDoQA boasts a team that shares its commitment to quality.
-The small yet professional team of individuals is passionate about what they do and not just some developer robots.
-Since 1989, we take pride in comprising of a team that has time and again proven its unmatched potential.
+Since 1989, we have built and scaled a PM and QA business model that has proven its unmatched potential.
+We are a dedicated and cohesive team rich in industry insights, working together to achieve unmatched quality.
+WeDoQA is exemplary in excellence, not just mindless success.
+We are a small but mighty group who are passionate about what we do, not just a group of developer robots.
+You will immediately notice the difference!